rittmananalytics/profit_and_loss_report_analysis_chatbot/README.md

-## Technical Guide: Profit & Loss Data Q&A System
+## Readme: Profit & Loss Report Q&A Chatbot using LangChain, LLMs and BigQuery Vector Store

 This notebook implements a question-answering system leveraging Large Language Models (LLMs), Langchain, and a vector store in BigQuery to analyze profit and loss (P&L) data.
 The system allows users to ask natural language questions about the P&L data and receive relevant answers.
+Note that the P&L analysis referenced in the `pl_reports` table was created using another BigQuery notebook also using LLMs and Langchain, <a href="https://github.com/rittmananalytics/Automated_Profit-Loss_Report_Analyzer_VertexAI">a version of which can be found here</a>.

 ### System Architecture